gasparc-101/ShortenIt/README.md

-# ShortIt
+# ShortenIt
 ## introduction.

-**ShortIt** is a web application that allows the user to reduce long links to shorter ones.
+**ShortenIt** is a web application that allows the user to reduce long links to shorter ones.
 It takes an input from the user, once the user send the link, it returns a shortened functional link.

 ## Features
 1. *Basic Link Shortening* - Input a long URL and receive a shorter version.